spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil modify_ankh_health_gain(int max_health, int beat_add_health)

-Change how much health the ankh gives you after death, with every beat (the heart beat effect) it will add `beat_add_health` to your health, `beat_add_health` has to be divisor of `health` and can't be 0, otherwise the function does nothing, Set `health` to 0 return to game default values, If you set `health` above the game max health it will be forced down to the game max
+Change how much health the ankh gives you after death, with every beat (the heart beat effect) it will add `beat_add_health` to your health, `beat_add_health` has to be divisor of `health` and can't be 0, otherwise the function does nothing.
+Set `health` to 0 to return to the game defaults
+If you set `health` above the game max health it will be forced down to the game max

 ### modify_sparktraps